 Dr. Halit Ünver is a consultant for digitalization, sustainability and international relations.
-He is also a lecturer at the University of Organization and Management (FOM) in Stuttgart and a board member at the European Technology Chamber (EUTEC).
+He is Professor of Technology & Innovation Management at the FOM Hochschule für Oekonomie und Management in Frankfurt.
+He is Member of the Advisory Board at the European Technology Chamber (EUTEC).
 He was Director of International Relations at the Senate of Economy Europe.

 He received his PhD from Ulm University in cooperation with the Humboldt University of Berlin on the topic of “Global Networking, Communication and Culture – Conflict or Convergence”.
 Previously, he studied information technology and economics in Ulm and completed an executive education at Imperial College London Business School.
 He was a member of the Young Leaders Group of the European Institute for Innovation and Technology (EIT) and received an award in this context at the Annual Innovation Forum 2013 in Brussels.
 During his studies, he was a trainee at Daimler AG in the areas of Commercial Vehicles, Global IT Management, as well as Research and Development.

 On his professional path, he has been supported by the Alcatel Foundation for Communication Research, the Vodafone Institute for Society and Communication, Vinton G. Cerf (VP Google) and the Mercator Foundation.
 He is a member of working groups of think tanks in the context of the G20 Presidency as well as the UN Summit Internet Governance Forum.

 Numerous companies and organizations support the FAW/n, without whom our research would not be possible.